 In person

-- Attend our pop-up engagement sites:
+- Attend our drop-in sessions:

 In writing